victorjonsson/cXense-4-WordPress/README.md

 `CXENSE_DEFAULT_SITE_DESC` A description of your website that will be used as og:description when no other description is available.

+`CXENSE_DEFAULT_OG_IMAGE` A description of your website that will be used as og:description when no other description is available.

 `CXSENSE_ANALYTICS` Boolean, whether or not to include the analytics script (default true).

-`CXENSE_DEV_SITE_ID` Will be used instead of CXENSE_SITE_ID if defined.

-`CXENSE_REPORT_LOCATION` Used to override current URL (that will get a page view registered at cXense).

 `CXENSE_USER_PRODUCTS` Only necessary if you're using the WordPress plugin *paygate*.
 This constant makes it possible to send which type of product your visitor has to cXense as a custom parameter.
 The constants should contain a comma separated string with product names.

+`CXENSE_RECOMMENDABLE_POST_TYPES` By default only posts with post type "post" will get recommended by the recommendations widgets provided by cXense.
+Use this constant if you want to define which post types that should be recommendable.

 ## Actions and filters

 *cxense_is_recommendable* — Whether or not current URL should be recommendable (strings 'true' or 'false').
-Only posts is recommended by default.
 Use this filter if you don't wont certain posts to be recommended by the recommendations widgets provided by cXense.

 *cxense_og_url* — Filters the current url that is used as og:url.

-*cxense_og_image* — Fallback open-graph image used when no other image is available.